With marketing evolving so quickly thanks to new strategies and always-new tech, it’s important to make sure that you’re staying on your toes.

-It also shows you how to use Facebook and Google for organic marketing, and how to set up posting optimization.
-While this is more of an overview into complex topics than the in-depth courses offered by other platforms, it’s a great introduction to get exposed to a large number of platforms at once.
+It also shows you how to use Facebook and Google for organic marketing and how to set up posting optimization.
+While this is more of an overview of complex topics than the in-depth courses offered by other platforms, it’s a great introduction to getting exposed to many platforms at once.

 3. Hootsuite’s Social Marketing Certification Course

 I took this course several years ago, and it was incredibly to the point and extremely detailed.
-It gives you a beginner-level introduction into social media marketing so that you can build a strong foundation with skills and strategies to attract more followers, build engagement, and drive actual business results.
+It gives you a beginner-level introduction to social media marketing to build a strong foundation with skills and strategies to attract more followers, build engagement, and drive actual business results.

 This course was designed with marketing strategies in mind, and it’s an industry-recognized and permanent online certification.
 It costs $199 to take the exam and receive the certification, but for businesses or marketers who want to develop entry-level skills, it’s a good one.

 I know— another HubSpot course.
 You’ll have to forgive us, because we have one more after this.

 This one is essential for marketers who want to learn about the technical aspects of site optimization and performance to enhance SEO.